This must be the 10th pumpkin recipe that I’m making in 2 weeks time.

 Well if you ask me I think that pumpkin is quite an amazing but underrated vegetable.
 You can now get it (almost) all year round but I prefer to keep it as a treat for the colder darker autumn days.
 It’s fantastic hearty comfort food.
 But I guess I’ll go for a smaller one next time.
 The one I bought was huge.

 I went for a chunky salad this time because I wanted the pumpkin to be the star of our dinner!
 Roasted pumpkin with red onions, arugula and pearl couscous.
 That sounds just perfect to me.
-All in all a wholesome, filling, rustic but still quite a light salad!
+All in all it’s a wholesome, filling, rustic but still quite a light salad!

 Are you looking for more winter pumpkin recipes?